 Step 5: Create the “ad set” and Launch campaign

 The next step is to upload your ad creative properties.
 This can be photos, a video clip, the click through link, and it also includes the post message itself.
 Your advertisement will need to be approved by the social media platform before you can launch your campaign.

-PRO TIP: Advertisements where more than 20% of the ad photo contains writing will be denied.
+PRO TIP: Sponsorships where more than 20% of the graphic ad contains writing will be denied.
 Try to keep your ad as photo focused as possible.
 Save the words for the message itself.

 It’s finally time to launch your campaign!
-After your ad has been approved, you can officially launch the campaign and once it’s launched, your ads will automatically post at your designated campaign start date and time.
+After your ad has been approved, your ads will automatically post at your designated campaign start date and time.